OnVUE Online Proctored Testing

 Access arrangements, such as extra time or rest breaks can be supported in the OnVUE UCAT.

 You are not permitted to leave your room during the test.
-Rest breaks must be taken at your desk and you must stay within your webcam view at all times.
+Rest breaks must be taken at your desk and you must always stay within your webcam view.

-Apart from permitted note taking materials, any comfort aids or approved access arrangements, your desktop must be clear.
+Apart from permitted note taking materials, any comfort aids or approved access arrangements, your desktop should be clean.

 How can I check whether I can test at test centre?

-The easiest way to check test centre availability is by following the steps to schedule a test through your UCAT account once booking opens on 17 June.
+Test centre availability can be checked by following the steps to schedule a test through your UCAT account once booking opens on 23 June.

-If you are unable to sit your test at a test centre on geographic grounds, please make an application to sit the OnVUE UCAT.
+If you are unable to sit your test at a test centre for geographic reason, please make an application to sit the OnVUE UCAT.

-How do I apply to sit the OnVUE UCAT on geographic grounds?
+How do I apply to sit the OnVUE UCAT for geographic reasons?

 Supporting Evidence

-You must upload evidence which confirms your current address to verify your eligibility.
+You must upload appropriate evidence (such as proof of address) to verify eligibility.

 Acceptable evidence includes: